 Limited acupuncture coverage

-In 2020, Medicare added coverage for acupuncture for enrollees with chronic low back pain.
+Medicare has added coverage for acupuncture for enrollees with chronic low back pain.
 Beneficiaries who have had lower back pain for 12 weeks or longer will be able to get up to 20 acupuncture treatments each year.

 Allowing doctors, physician assistants, nurse practitioners and other qualified personnel to provide acupuncture to these beneficiaries is one alternative, federal officials say, to the increasing use of prescription opioids to handle chronic pain.